-Empty Apartments consists of approximately 150,000 photographs of apartments that were listed for rent on Craigslist on May 20, 2016. automatically scraped these images from the site, then manually sorted to remov exterior shots, ads, floorplans, and shared areas like gyms and foyers.
-The images are shown en masseappear as an endlessly scrolling field reveals the transitional, intimate spaces where American renters carry out their private lives.
+Empty Apartments consists of approximately 150,000 photographs of apartments that were listed for rent on Craigslist on May 20, 2016.
+We automatically scraped these images from the site, then manually sorted to remove exterior shots, ads, floorplans, and shared areas like gyms and foyers.
+Originally, we came upon these images during our own search for an apartment.
+We were intrigued by this anonymous trove of images, of primarily interior spaces.
+The images are shown en masse, appearing as an endlessly scrolling field that reveals the transitional, intimate rooms where American renters carry out their private lives.

-The images are of paused in-between spaces – rooms in various stages of their inhabitants exiting and entering, their final outcome yet to be realized.
+The images are of paused in-between spaces – rooms in various stages of their inhabitants exiting and entering, their next configuration of furniture and personal objects yet to be realized.
 Some show a life caught in midstream, a photo documenting a stranger’s living space in disarray, with nothing arranged for the benefit of the camera.
-Others are highly polished and staged: several glasses of wine and a bottle set out on a table with .
-Others are newly emptythe bareness intensified by the remnants left by the previous tenant: a pile of pillows stacked in a corner, boxes by a door.
+Others are highly polished and staged: several glasses of wine and a bottle set out on a table with chairs pulled back, inviting us to envision ourselves living there.
+Others are newly empty, the bareness intensified by the remnants left by the previous tenant: a pile of pillows stacked in a corner, boxes by a door.

-were interested in both the documentation of and the anonymous landlord-photographers who took them.
+Poring through all these photographs, we were interested in both the documentation of everyday American living spaces that these images represent and the anonymous landlord-photographers who took them.
 Craigslist organizes their site by location, mostly cities and major metropolitan areas.
 In total, there were 413 areas listed starting with Abilene, Texas and ending with Zanesville, Ohio.
-But rather than an ethnographic investigation of homes in the US, we wanted the photographs to remain as disembodied images; prices, location, descriptions are no longer attached but instead by visual similarity.
+But rather than an ethnographic investigation of rental properties in the U.S., we wanted the photographs to remain as disembodied images; prices, location, and descriptions are no longer attached but instead a wash of images, arranged by visual similarity.

 Working on a project of this scale requires a division of labor.
-Jeff was responsible for coding (a script to download the original images, intermediate steps of reformatting and sorting, and the website).
+Jeff was responsible for coding (a script to download the original images, intermediate steps of reformatting and sorting, and building the website).
 I provided the manual labor of going through all of the images (three times) to weed out the ones that we felt didn’t fit our criteria.
-My task allowed for a granular familiarity with the images.
-I pored over the images for a period of several months.
+Over a period of several months, I became intimately familiar with these images.
 At times the process of sifting and culling was meditative, other times tedious, with one image bleeding into the next.
 Each day there was a surprise, an image that would take my breath away with its unintentional beauty or strangeness.
 The amateur photographers who took the majority of the photographs didn’t know how to handle low light or the difference in exposure between a bright window and dark room.
 Windows became soft rectangles of glowing light surrounded by shadow.
 There were inexplicable images where the intention of the photographer was unclear: unfocused pictures of empty corners, stairs descending into darkness, a blurry shot of wood grain.